Visualizing-truth/WebAqi/README.md

 # WebAqi
-Maps the pm2.5 concentration of different cities of india
+Maps the pm2.5 concentration of different cities of india on an interactive google map